plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 # **Appendix A**

-## Circle Lead
+## Cercle Lead

-**Raison d’Être:** _The Circle Lead holds the Raison d’Être of the overall Circle._
+**Raison d’Être:** _The Cercle Lead holds the Raison d’Être of the overall Cercle._

 **Domaines:**

-- Rôle assignments for the Circle's Rôles
+- Rôle assignments for the Cercle's Rôles

 **Redevabilités:**

-- Defining Rôles and/or Politiques via the Circle's Governance Process to enact its Raison d’Être and Redevabilités
+- Defining Rôles and/or Politiques via the Cercle's Governance Process to enact its Raison d’Être and Redevabilités
-- Assigning Associés to the Circle’s Rôles, monitoring the fit, and re-assigning Rôles to other Associés to optimize fit
+- Assigning Associés to the Cercle’s Rôles, monitoring the fit, and re-assigning Rôles to other Associés to optimize fit
-- Judging the relative value of Circle efforts on request to resolve priority conflicts across Rôles
+- Judging the relative value of Cercle efforts on request to resolve priority conflicts across Rôles

-_The Circle Lead also holds all Redevabilités on the Circle to the extent they are not covered by the Circle's Rôles or processes._
+_The Cercle Lead also holds all Redevabilités on the Cercle to the extent they are not covered by the Cercle's Rôles or processes._

-## Circle Rep
+## Cercle Rep

-**Raison d’Être:** Tensions relevant to process in a broader Circle channeled out and resolved.
+**Raison d’Être:** Tensions relevant to process in a broader Cercle channeled out and resolved.

 **Redevabilités:**

-- Seeking to understand Tensions conveyed by Rôle-fillers within the Circle
+- Seeking to understand Tensions conveyed by Rôle-fillers within the Cercle
-- Discerning Tensions appropriate to process within a broader Circle that holds the Circle
+- Discerning Tensions appropriate to process within a broader Cercle that holds the Cercle
-- Processing Tensions within a broader Circle to remove constraints on the Circle
+- Processing Tensions within a broader Cercle to remove constraints on the Cercle

 ## Facilitator

-**Raison d’Être:** Circle governance and operational practices aligned with the Constitution.
+**Raison d’Être:** Cercle governance and operational practices aligned with the Constitution.

 **Redevabilités:**

-- Facilitating the Governance Process and Tactical Meetings of the Circle or for its Rôles
+- Facilitating the Governance Process and Tactical Meetings of the Cercle or for its Rôles
-- Coaching other Circle Members on the Constitution's rules and processes, either on request or when needed for effective meetings
+- Coaching other Cercle Members on the Constitution's rules and processes, either on request or when needed for effective meetings
-- Auditing the meetings and records of Sub-Circles on request, and declaring a Process Breakdown if one is discovered
+- Auditing the meetings and records of Sub-Cercles on request, and declaring a Process Breakdown if one is discovered

 ## Secretary

-**Raison d’Être:** Steward the Circle’s governance records and stabilize its record-keeping process.
+**Raison d’Être:** Steward the Cercle’s governance records and stabilize its record-keeping process.

 **Domaines:**

-- All governance records of the Circle
+- All governance records of the Cercle

 **Redevabilités:**

-- Scheduling Governance Meetings and Tactical Meetings of the Circle
+- Scheduling Governance Meetings and Tactical Meetings of the Cercle
 - Capturing and publishing the outputs of Governance Meetings and Tactical Meetings
 - Interpreting the Constitution and anything under its authority upon request